grombor/grombor/README.md

 ## Hi, I am Kamil 🤗
-### I am engaged at the Clanhouse as Marketing Manager and Tester at the moment.
-In the future I wish to take a seat in a IT industry.
+I am learning Python at the moment.
+In my free time I am engaged at the Clanhouse as Marketing Manager and Tester at the moment.
+My goal is to automate testing using PyTest and Selenium and create tests schema.
+In the future I am going to go deeper into back-end or cyber-security testing.

-** I work as Product Manager.
+### I work as Product Manager. ###
-My job is to inspire, inform, and acquire customers. 💡 I create content (blogs, graphics, illustrations and movies) and server as trusted source of product info**
+As a Product Manager I usually work on the use of leverage in sales in various distribution channels.
+I take care of the completeness of the offer and product development by conducting market research, competition analysis and the design of new functions and product improvements.
+I manage a product category, conduct market and competition analyzes, and follow trends.
+I conduct internal trainings, including the sales department.
+I take care of the brand image, create and supervise marketing campaigns.

 <!--
 **grombor/grombor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.